Housing Information for Tenants

 Unlawful Eviction

-Belfast City Council will manage the delivery of the NI HMO scheme on behalf of all local councils.
+Belfast City Council runs the NI HMO scheme for all Northern Ireland councils.

 Contact Details